private-compute-infra-toolkit/hats/google_internal/kokoro/README.md

 ### Bypassing Kokoro

 Currently, the vote has no impact on the ability to submit, so nothing is needed.
-This is due to slowness (RBE/docker will improve this) and volatility (not fully set up yetr).
+This is due to slowness (RBE/docker will improve this) and volatility (not fully set up yet).
 Therefore, no bypass is needed, cl's can be submitted with a -1 Kokoro vote or if Kokoro is still running.

 In the future, once the vote has an impact, the plan is to have an override mdb group also able to set the vote.